Piplupness/Piplupness.github.io/index.md

  - Worked to advocate for members including tryout makeups and transparency
  - Created club website to highlight club activities

-I’ve made sure that my constituents' voices are heard, advocating for more communication between leadership and JV members and providing our voice and thoughts to club leadership.
-I also host open forums where I can hear the concerns of my peers, to convey these thoughts to the sponsors and other officers, where we can work to create meaningful change.
-In the past, I’ve worked to create anonymous misconduct reporting forms as well as talked one on one with club members to hear their grievances and suggestions with the club.
+I’ve also made sure that underclassmen voices are heard, advocating for more communication between leadership and JV members and creating lines of communication between people and our coach.

 Quizbowl taught me a lot of things.
-There are so many ways we as a community and as individuals can help each other who may be going through crises and hardship.
+There are so many ways we as a community and as individuals can do to launch initiatives that have meaningful effects in the community.
 It also taught me how to represent and advocate for ourselves to club leadership and our sponsor, and showed me that so many of my peers have ideas for what they want to change, we just need to listen and help them make it happen.

 As SGA Secretary, I will seek to bridge divides and work with other students to help create our advocacy.
 My prior leadership will enable me to be a consensus-builder with other students and staff to create platforms and places where we can find our voice.